Seteeri/Particle/README.md

 ---

-Particle is a personal knowledge manager (aka PIM) implemented as an outliner through a presentation-based lisp-structured UI.
+Particle is a personal knowledge/information manager (aka PIM) implemented with a presentation-based lisp-structured UI.

-It is closest in concept to an outliner, however, it integrates various computing concepts and UI designs from CLIs, shells, REPLs, notebooks, WMs/DEs, creative coding, mindmapping, wikis and note-taking programs into a single object-oriented (or symbolic, if you will) interface.
-It is not, however, a visual programming language.

-The idea is to take the extensibility of Emacs combined with the dynamics ahd cohesion of past Lisp Machines, Oberon and others, and instead of being based solely around text, evolve that concept to arbitrary objects, based upon a fundamental data concept and thus language, to create a uniform and consistent interface taking advantage of modern hardware features such as GPUs and parallelism.
+The idea is to take the extensibility of Emacs combined with the dynamics and cohesion of past Lisp Machines, Oberon, Open Dylan, Intentional Programming and other models, and to evolve that consistent text interface to arbitrary objects, taking advantage of modern hardware such as GPUs and parallelism.

-On Windows/Mac/iOS/Android, it serves as an outliner, however, with Linux and BSD systems it integrates the window manager, i.e. functions as the Wayland compositor.
-The ultimate goal of Particle is to create a Lispy userland, eventually replacing the init system and encompassing all layers above that.

-Currently, plans are to initially support Linux and Android.
+Plans are to initially support Linux and Android.
 Windows requires WSL or virtualization; Mac requires the latter.
-Once Pil21 is done (LLVM based), a native solution can be provided.
+Once Pil21 is done (LLVM-based), a native solution can be provided.
 The Pinephone is also on the way ;)

-The target audience consists of programmers, power users, information workers and "busy" people.
+The target audience consists of programmers, power users, information/knowledge workers.

+## Demos

 ## Goals

-* To get work done in an efficient and productive manner
+* To get work done efficiently and effectively
 * To remember everything, an extension of the human brain (Evernote/Stepan Pachikov)
 * To structure a system in such a way that it can be described, explained, and understood as a whole (Oberon/Niklaus Wurth)
 * To ameliorate the following sentiments: (Qix/Brad Beer)